 Being a small town Nyon doesn’t have a large retail diversity, but it’s suprising how many small, individual shops there are snuck away down side streets.
 You can get basic stuff in Manor in Nyon, and there is also H+M, Esprit, Colour me Beautiful, in the centre of town.
 Promod and other shops can be found in La Combe shopping Centre.
 There are two Shopping Centres outside the town called Chavannes Centre and Signy Centre which have more choice.
 There is one shop in Nyon that stocks designer names, but for a bigger choice of “labels”, you will have to go to Geneva.

 If you can’t do without your specialised products, there is an American market in Nyon and Jim’s market in Gland sells British tea, HP sauce, sausages and bacon (some of these products are available in the supermarket Champion in Divonne in France).
 Manor in Nyon and the Co-op do stock some items such as McVities Digestive biscuits.

 Manor, InterDiscount, Fust are the main branches near Nyon for electrical goods.
 If you bring your own electrical equipment over from a different country remember the plugs are different to UK/ U.S so be prepared to either change all of your existing plugs over or don’t bring too much stuff!

-Nyon has its own TV station with coverage of local news and events.
+Update July 5th 2015 – Nyon’s very own TV station has recently closed down. coverage of local news and events.
 It’s in French of course but will give you a good idea of what’s happening in the area.
 If you can’t do without your English speaking programmes Telereseau is available for those who have cable in their home.
 This enables you to watch BBC1, BBC 2, ITV, CNN and Sky News and many programmes from other countries.
 If you don’t have cable then a satellite dish is an alternative but it can be expensive.

 Swiss channels often show films which are “bi-langue”, all you have to do is press a button on the remote control to switch it into English (if the film is English in origin)